ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

       }
 ```

 There's a few things going on here, first we open the curly brackets to let Astro know we're about to do some javascript, Astro has a JSX type syntax here you might be familiar with if you've used React.
  So we have the ```posts``` array from the front matter, we can access the props we set up earlier of the post by using ```.frontmatter.propName```.

-So we sort the posts in descending date order and then map them to ```Card``` components, passing in the required props.
+We sort the posts in descending date order and then map them to ```Card``` components, passing in the required props.
 ```javascript
 new Date(post.frontmatter.date).toLocaleString(
                 "en-GB",